Jim McNeill: Safety, Logistics and Performance Training Consultancy

-He has delivered performance development to clients such as National Police Improvement Agency, PwC, BT Openreach and the Irish Rugby Football Union (national team).

-McNeill has spoken to many business audiences at Blenheim Palace, the Barbican London, Lloyd's of London, and the Royal Albert Hall.

 Citizen Science

 McNeill expeditions give him regular opportunities to monitor polar bear populations for the Norwegian Polar Institute, as well as putting together a yearly scientific program for scientists to monitor the effects of climate change.
 He is Vice president - Arctic Expeditions for Sea Research Society.

 He has presented to the former president of Bolivia, Evo Morales at the Bolivian Indigenous People's Climate Change Conference.